iku000888/k8s-clojure-cljs-postgres-app/README.md

 ### End To End test

+End to end tests are the final line of defense against shipping something broken to prod.
+Generally these are more expensive to run and sometimes compromises are made to not run them om every commit but rather are run as a 'before deploy to prod' check.

 - objective:
   - assure all systems involved work together
   - make sure the entire stack is working from user interface down to the infrastructure layer